HonorarPlus/cefpython/api/ApplicationSettings.md

 Set to true (1) to enable windowless (off-screen) rendering support.
 Do not enable this value if the application does not use windowless rendering as it may reduce rendering performance on some systems.

+### shared_texture_enabled

+(bool)
+Set to true (1) to enable shared textures for windowless rendering.
+Only valid if windowless_rendering_enabled above is also set to true.
+Currently only supported on Windows (D3D11).

+### external_begin_frame_enabled

+(bool)
+Set to true (1) to enable the ability to issue BeginFrame requests from the client application by calling CefBrowserHost::SendExternalBeginFrame.